Save money? Or pay off debt? Everything you need to know

 ...these are different.

-On the off chance that your circumstances changes, you are unable to work or are made redundant, the rule of thumb is to have 3 - 6 months worth of income set aside in an emergency fund in order to cover rent, food, fuel, loan repayments, and utilities.
+On the off chance that your circumstances change, you are unable to work or, are made redundant, the rule of thumb is to have 3 - 6 months' worth of income set aside in an emergency fund to cover rent, food, fuel, loan repayments, and utilities.

 The more you are able to put into your emergency fund, the better off you will be.
 That said, the amount you need to put aside will depend on your personal situation i.e. whether you are single or have a family, living at home or renting, your sources of income, risk of job loss etc.